Showing posts with label Fiction. Show all posts

 And the feeling of being watched followed Jaime in and out of the house, the hair always tickling the back of his neck like something he'd forgotten, something urgent but out of reach.
 He began imagining men in long trench coats spying on him from behind newspapers....He felt camera eyes on him while he sat alone at his desk reading.
 Since the book had come into the house -- he'd been in the habit of turning on lights to peek inside closets, checking always who was behind him, peering through the curtains, half expecting to see a madman outside wielding a tommy gun.

 It's an unusual book, beautifully written about some dastardly people and their quests for survival, money, revenge, and overcoming their destiny.
-I dove into it based on the title and soon found myself totally immersed in this complex family and history, as well as the current stories of the gun slinger as well as the modern actor/singer who might somehow be related.
+I dove into it based on the title and soon found myself totally immersed in this complex family and history, as well as the current stories of both the gun slinger and the modern actor/singer, men who might somehow be related.

-And the interesting fact is that this story is based on the author's great grandfather, Antonio Gonzalez, who was a bandido in the last-1800s.
-He experienced much of the same history as the gunslinger Antonio Sonoro, even being left for dead at one point and referred to as "El Tragabalas," the Bullet Swallower, just like Sonoro.
-It was a story author James had frequently heard growing up, one that certainly adds a twist of reality to the novel.
+[P.S.
+An interesting tidbit about the book is that this story is based on the author's great grandfather, Antonio Gonzalez, who was a bandido in the last-1800s.
+He experienced much of the same history as the gunslinger, Antonio Sonoro, even being left for dead at one point and referred to as "El Tragabalas," the Bullet Swallower, just like Sonoro.
+It was a story author James had frequently heard growing up, one that certainly adds a twist of reality to the novel.]

 Everything in this book is true except for the stuff I made up." - Elizabeth Gonzalez James (author)